 There is no such thing as a certificate or a certification program that officially qualifies a dog as an emotional support animal under law.
-The only legitimate way to qualify your dog as an Emotional Support Animal is by obtaining a recommendation letter from a licensed mental health professional.
-If you do not have a therapist or are having trouble finding one, you can connect with a mental health professional through an online platform.
+The only legitimate way to qualify your dog as an Emotional Support Animal is by obtaining a legitimate ESA letter from a licensed mental health professional.
+If you do not have a therapist or are having trouble finding one, you can connect with a mental health professional through the online platform here.

 A landlord or anyone else that asks you for a registration number, certificate, or ID proving your dog is an emotional support animal is misinformed.
 The only proof you need is the ESA letter written by a licensed professional stating your need for an emotional support dog.

 To be absolutely clear, if you do obtain an ESA letter, you are also not required to “register” your dog on any website.
 The Fair Housing Act and related guidance from the U.S. Department of Housing do not recognize certifications or registrations of emotional support animals.